-Video Pre-Processing is a very important step in any commercial encoder.
+Video Pre-Processing is a very important step in any commercial encoder where several important operations such as de-interlacing, up/down-sampling, denoising, etc. are performed.
 Though it is not a part of any video codec or video coding standard, it is important to understand what happens in a pre-processor because of its impact on video compression efficiency.

 In this article, let’s take a look at some important video pre-processing steps, shall we?